Judgment Day (2002): Aftermath

 With his feud with Triple H now over, Chris Jericho decided to enter the King of the Ring tournament, with the winner to receive a WWE Undisputed Championship match on August 25 at SummerSlam.
-Jericho was scheduled to compete against Edge in the first round tournament, but Edge forfeited his match to Jericho due to a legitimate shoulder injury.
+Jericho was scheduled to compete against Edge in the first round tournament, but Edge forfeited his match to Jericho due to a legit shoulder injury.
 Jericho advanced as far as the semi-finals, losing to Rob Van Dam.
 On the May 30 episode of SmackDown!, The Undertaker defeated Randy Orton to retain the WWE Undisputed Championship.
 Afterward, Triple H assaulted The Undertaker and demanded a title shot.
 During Triple H's match against Test, The Undertaker interfered, enabling Test to nail Triple H with a big boot for the pin.
 Afterwards, The Undertaker nailed Triple H with multiple chair shots to his elbow.
 On the June 6 episode of SmackDown!, Triple H became the number one contender to the WWE Undisputed Championship by defeating Hollywood Hulk Hogan.
 Triple H faced The Undertaker for the championship at King of the Ring, only to lose despite interference on his behalf from a returning The Rock.

 Kurt Angle and Edge continued to feud for a few weeks after Judgment Day, and Edge was later joined by Hollywood Hulk Hogan on the May 30 episode of SmackDown!.
 On that episode, while Hogan had a stare down with the SmackDown!
 Owner Mr. McMahon, Angle attacked Hogan with a steel pipe.
 Later that night, Hogan interfered in a steel cage match between Angle and Edge by assaulting Angle.
 Moments later, Edge hit a spear on Angle from the top rope and won the match.
 In the process, Edge legitimately injured his arm and would be forced out of action for a month.
 The centerpiece of this feud was a hairpiece Angle was wearing after being shaven bald, which he held to his head with a piece of amateur wrestling headgear.
 On the June 13 episode of SmackDown!, Angle and The Undertaker were scheduled to wrestle Hogan and Triple H, but The Undertaker and Angle assaulted Hogan before the match started.
 After Angle and The Undertaker defeated Triple H by disqualification, Hogan went after Angle and eventually stripped Angle's wig from his head, which led to a match between the two at King of the Ring.
 At King of the Ring, Angle defeated Hogan by submission.